EDITOR IN BOOK PUBLISHING

 - Case Study: Job ads & resume/cover letter review

 From BookTok influence to AI ethics, understand the trends that will shape the books of tomorrow.
+Class will also incorporate deep dives into topics identified by students throughout the course to ensure the final class is tailored to your needs and interests.

 - Impact of book bans